dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 using cross validation to find the best number of neurons, the minimum number of neurons to consider, the maximum number of neurons to consider, the number of folds to use during cross caidation, and the number of neurons to use in the ELM that learns a mapping from number of neurons to validation loss.
-These are options are specified with the following keyword
+These options are specified with the following keyword
 arguments: quantity\_of\_interest, regularized, activation, temporal, validation\_metric,
 min\_neurons, max\_neurons, folds, iterations, and approximator\_neurons.
 ```julia